 It’s easy to brush off chores and household projects with statements like “I don’t have time” and “I’ll do it later.”
-However, now that Ohioans are sheltering in place to slow the spread of COVID-19, you may have recently found yourself with a little more time on your hands.
+However, now that Ohio is open, but in a limited capacity to slow the spread of COVID-19, you may still find yourself with a little more time on your hands.
 Now is the perfect opportunity to tackle those little projects that have been piling up around the house.

 No matter what project you want to get started on first, we’ve got some tips for seniors to help you get through your list.
 We have general tips as well as project-specific ideas, so you’re sure to find what you’re looking for here.

 For many people, getting started is the hardest part.
 The first thing to do is prioritize.
 Think about all the projects you want to do.
 Maybe you’re looking to organize your photo collection or go through a coat closet.
 Or maybe you’re wanting to go through a collection of knick-knacks you’ve built up over the years.
 Don’t try to tackle all of these projects at once.
 Choose one to start first.
 Either pick the one that’s most important to you (maybe the photos) or pick the one that will be quickest (probably the coat closet).

 If you’re trying to declutter, look at each item carefully and make sure it’s something you truly love.
 If you enjoy looking at it, keep it!
 Otherwise, it might be time to throw it away or donate it to someone in need.